sarahgartenmann/Coursera_Getting_and_Cleaning_Data_AssignmentWeek4/CodeBook.md

 | tidy1          | 8280             |3              |
 | alldata_tidy2  | 8280             |1              |

-The final dataframe "finaldata_tidy" was created by merging the columns from the dataframes "tidy1" with "alldata_tidy2" together using the `cbind()` command.
+The final dataframe "finaldata_tidy" was created by merging the columns from the dataframes "tidy1" with "alldata_tidy2" together using `cbind()`.
 The table below summaries the dimensions of this final, tidy, dataframe.

 | R Object Name  | No. Observations | No. Variables |
 | -------------- | ---------------- | ------------- |